Yucca

 Is Zepbound better than Ozempic?

 For weight loss, yes.
-The head-to-head SURMOUNT-5 trial showed Zepbound produces 47% more weight loss with milder side effects.
-Ozempic/Wegovy has stronger cardiovascular outcome data (SELECT trial) and is cheaper as a compounded option.
+The head-to-head SURMOUNT-5 trial showed Zepbound produces 47% more weight loss with milder GI side effects.
+Ozempic and Wegovy have stronger cardiovascular outcome data (SELECT trial).
+For people with established heart disease, that matters.
 For most people focused on maximum weight loss, Zepbound is the stronger choice.

 What are the most common Zepbound side effects?

 Nausea (~28%), diarrhea (~23%), vomiting (~13%), and constipation (~11%) at the highest dose.
-These are milder than Wegovy rates.
-They peak during dose escalation and fade at stable doses.
+These are milder than Wegovy rates because the GIP arm appears to buffer GLP-1-driven nausea.
+Side effects peak during dose escalation and fade at stable doses.
 Injecting at night and slow titration are the most effective management strategies.

 How much does Zepbound cost?

 Branded Zepbound is about $1,060/month at list price.
 Insurance coverage varies by plan.
-Compounded tirzepatide (same molecule) runs $150-$350/month but availability has been limited.
+Compounded tirzepatide (same molecule) runs $150 to $350/month but availability has been limited.
 Eli Lilly offers a savings card program for eligible patients.

 Can you take Zepbound without diabetes?